Victa Robot Mower

 If you notice that your lawn is more than 40mm in height when freshly mowed, keep it in mind when choosing a mower.
 Newly laid or grown grass are usually deeper than older established grass.

-Also, lawns that are heavy thatched underneath can also cause the grass to be too deep and spongy.
-Deep spongy grass is also difficult for robot mower to maintain traction.
+Also, lawns that are heavily thatched underneath can also cause the grass to be too deep and spongy.
+Deep spongy grass is also difficult for the robot mower to maintain traction.

 If your lawn is under 40mm in height when freshly mowed, then most robot mowers will be able to travel on them easily.